endorfina/idle/README.md

 For information about *Crimson*, an example game developed alongside idle, please visit [its homepage](https://idle.endorfina.dev/crimson).

-A good chunk of the code is written in silly *moonspeak*. 😅 It can be easily converted to regular old C++ by either CMake or the cherry submodule directly.

 ### Dependencies

 Requires a C++20 compiler to be available.